 We have redesigned our Bright Idea Society Program for the 2019 Festival of Science and Engineering!
 Apply to become a member of the Bright Idea Society throughout the 2018-19 school year!
 Start the year with an innovative idea and project.
 Work on this project for the entire school year, with help from mentors currently working in Science, Technology, Engineering, and Math (STEM) fields.
 At the end of the year, you will have the opportunity to present your project at EXPO Day - wow San Diego with your Bright Ideas!

 2018 Bright Idea Society Winners - Connected by Viasat Inc.

 These students engaged in individual Citizen Science projects where they selected an environmental issue and collected data using online resources such as animal webcams or NOAA temperature/precipitation data to answer their own unique questions.
 For example, two students wanted to know if the animals that used a waterhole in Africa vaired by the air temperature.
 Another group of students wanted to exaine the amount of cloud cover in various parts of San Diego County to see if that affected the temperature at night.
 Students collected and analyzed their data over the course of the year, continuing to make cnclusions and asking additional questions based on what they observed.

 Thrive Public Schools, Team Hypernova

-Mrs. Kristina H. Watkins leads her 7th grade STEM class from Thrive Public Schools through the Universe with the help of Big History Project.
+Mrs. Kristina H. Watkins lead her 7th grade STEM class from Thrive Public Schools through the Universe with the help of Big History Project.
 Students created murals, models and Minecraft manipulations of games synthesizing content.
-Team Hypernova collaborated to design, code and build portals to mini Minecraft games that will take players through fun and exciting playable challenges covering 13.8 billion years of time: The Big Bang Theory, Stars, Solar System, Earth and Life!
+Team Hypernova collaborated to design, code and build portals to mini Minecraft games that took players through fun and exciting playable challenges covering 13.8 billion years of time: The Big Bang Theory, Stars, Solar System, Earth and Life!

 Mr. Rogalski's Art and Science Classes